Easy Dog Fence Jumping Solutions (That Actually Work)

 Next, you want to make sure your dog can’t get to the fence to scale it and leap out.
 This could mean installing bushes that will prevent your dog from getting close to the fence.

-Finally, as an added measure, you’ll want to look at installing a deterrent to climbing such as coyote rollers or a cat awning.
-Taken as a totality these should keep your dog inside your chain-linked fence yard.
+Finally, as an added measure, you’ll want to look at installing a deterrent to climbing, such as coyote rollers or a cat awning.
+Taken as a totality, these should keep your dog inside your chain-linked fence yard.

 Want to learn how to install a temporary fence for cheap?
 In this article, I reveal some ideas I’m certain you’ve never thought about.